 As its name indicates, this policy is ideal for cases where the administrator needs to be immediately alerted when an anomaly occurs.
 Metrics such as network / application availability can be monitored using this policy.
 For some other metrics, an administrator may not wish to be bothered about a sporadic threshold violation and may prefer to be alerted if a problem remains for a period of time.
-The standard alarm policy can be ideal for this, as it has a window size of 6, with number of crossings as 4.
+The standard alarm policy can be ideal for this, as it has a Measurement of 6, with number of violations as 4.

 You can modify any of the pre-configured policies or define custom policies using the eG admin interface.
 For this, select the Alarm Policies option from the Alerts tile.
 This will open Figure 1, which will be split into two distinct panels.
 The Pre-defined alarm policy panel will display all the default alarm policies.
 The User defined alarm policy panel will display all custom alarm policies.